-Wealthy families have long been attracted to the idea of sending their children to UK boarding schools.
-This has become a practice that is even more popular since the UK referendum vote to leave the European community occurred.
+Wealthy families have long been attracted to the idea of sending their children to a UK boarding school.
+This has become a practice that is even more popular.
+Due to the UK referendum vote to leave the European community occurred.

-The combination of quality of life, the favourable currency exchange rate and access to what are some of the best universities in the world is the appeal for ambitious families when it comes to opting for a British education.
+The combination of quality of life, the favourable currency exchange rate and access to what are some of the best universities in the world is the appeal for ambitious families.
+This is when it comes to opting for a British education.
 It’s certainly not all about the teaching.
 The appeal also lies in the number of extra-curricular activities that are available in addition to the quality of life.
-Previously families sent their children to US schools, not because they considered them to be better, but because they are less expensive.
+Previously families sent their children to US schools.
+This is not because they considered them to be better, but because they are less expensive.
 Now the UK is looking better value, the schools are being bombarded with applications from overseas students.

 With the pound at a 31-year low, following the UK’s decision to leave the EU through a referendum vote, interest is rising.
 Chinese students are currently the largest group of overseas pupils.
 There has been a rise in the number of Chinese pupils by more than 190 percent during the last 10 years.

 Families in both Russia and the Middle East are attracted to the fact that the best universities in both the US and the UK can be accessed through British schools.
 According to the report, there is also widespread concern that education taken at US schools will only really allow for pupils to gain access to US universities.

 Recruitment campaigns are currently being run by many top performing schools, especially in countries where there are a rising number of affluent families, such as in Hong Kong and China.
 Although some schools are building a local presence, there is more credibility applied to attending the true Harrow School than the Harrow Beijing campus.